wp-plugins/event-registration/readme.txt

 * Fixed bug in Attendee Edit where custom question answers were not saving.
 * Changed color picker from Farbtastic to wp-color-picker
 * Changed public style to resolve conflict with themeforest themes
+* Added ability to add custom question responses to attendee confirmation emails.
+Use tag [custom].

 = Version 6.01.08 =
 * Verfied compatability with WordPress version 4.1.1